Tea Cups

 Its understated yet refined design, devoid of excessive embellishments, showcases the pure beauty of teaware.
 Whether used for mindful tea appreciation or as part of a daily tea ritual, this Pure White Gaiwan offers a serene and tranquil tea experience.

-• Sui Xiao Apricot White GaiwanSui Xiao Apricot White Gaiwan Out of Stock
+• Sui Xiao Apricot White GaiwanSui Xiao Apricot White Gaiwan

 $15.99